TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 >>        @@ New alignment includes: 20 subseqs (was 1), including original query
 >>        @@ Continuing to next round.
 >>
->> You shoudl see that you get a list of hits that keeps growing together with a changing grey-zone
+>> You should see that you get a list of hits that keeps growing together with a changing grey-zone
 >{: .solution}
 {: .challenge}